 "It gives you an opportunity to enjoy an activity as a family and even forget you are in hospital for an hour or two," says Dave.
 "It has become very successful and families have really welcomed it."

-The youth club opens in the Play Centre on Tuesdays between 5.30pm and 7.30pm, while there are also clubs on Ocean Ward and at the hospital's Parkview site in Moseley.
+The youth club opens in the Play Centre on Tuesdays between 5.30pm and 7.30pm, while there are also clubs at the hospital's Parkview site in Moseley.

 The young people's room on Ward 7 hosts a youth club on Wednesday lunchtimes, while on Thursday evenings the Scouts and Guides groups stage activities.